PTsolvers/Julia-HPC-Scales/README.md

 > :bulb: For practical purpose, we will work in 2D, however everything we will develop today is readily extensible to 3D.

-The system of equation we will solve reads:
+The corresponding system of equation reads:

 $$ q = -K~∇P_f ~, $$